 Researchers commonly interpret effect sizes by applying benchmarks proposed by Cohen over a half century ago.
-However, effects that are small by Cohen’s standards are often large in the context of field-based education interventions.
-This focus on magnitude also obscures important differences in study features, program costs, and scalability.
-In this paper, I propose a new framework for interpreting effect sizes of education interventions, which consists of five broadly applicable guidelines and a detailed schema for interpreting effects from causal studies with standardized achievement outcomes.
-The schema introduces new effect-size and cost benchmarks, while also considering program scalability.
-Together, the framework provides scholars and research consumers with an empirically-based, practical approach for interpreting the policy importance of effect sizes from education interventions.
+However, effects that are small by Cohen’s standards are large relative to the impacts of most field-based interventions.
+These benchmarks also fail to consider important differences in study features, program costs, and scalability.
+In this paper, I present five broad guidelines for interpreting effect sizes that are applicable across the social sciences.
+I then propose a more structured schema with new empirical benchmarks for interpreting a specific class of studies: causal research on education interventions with standardized achievement outcomes.
+Together, these tools provide a practical approach for incorporating study features, cost, and scalability into the process of interpreting the policy importance of effect sizes.